 Tragedy strikes in the small community of Ørskog-Sykkylven

 The loss of a daughter and a little sister is a devastating experience for anyone – but when looking for more information in the 1875 Ørskog death records, a terrible and long since forgotten tragedy starts unravelling.
-Between May and December of that year, around 40 children from this little community died of Scarlet Fever: Peter’s little sister being among them.
+Between May and December of that year, around 40 children from this little community died of Scarlet Fever: Peter’s little sister is among them.
 Peter was 15 at the time.

 This tragedy – a loss of almost a whole generation of children – must have been a devastating blow to this small community – and it must have been something that followed Peter Aursnes all through his life.
 And who knows, maybe this was what triggered him into becoming a medical doctor later in life.
-In Norway back then, becoming a doctor was highly unusual for the son of a small scale farmer and must have taken lots of commitment and personal sacrifice.
+In Norway back then, becoming a doctor was highly unusual for the son of a small-scale farmer and must have taken lots of commitment and personal sacrifice.

 Let us all take a moment to remember Anna Petrine and all the children who lost their lives in Ørskog and Sykkylven back in 1875.
 Through the barriers of time, let us share the grief felt by all of those who loved them.